fuen1590/PhmDeepLearningProjects/readme.md

 More details can be found in their respective code files.

 ## Citiation
-If our work is useful for you, please cite our paper as follows:
+If you find our work useful, please cite our paper as follows:
 ```
 @article{FU2024110398,
 title = {Supervised contrastive learning based dual-mixer model for Remaining Useful Life prediction},